 About 39% of the energy used to meet member load was supplied through clean and renewable resources, such as wind, solar, hydro, biomass, and coal mine methane generation.
-About 53% came from coal, 6% came from gas, and about 2% was from market sources which could not be identified with a high level of certainty.
+52% came from coal, 9% came from gas, and less than 1% was from market sources which could not be identified with a high level of certainty.